RadhwaneDZ/qb-pmi/README.md

 Run the `qb-pmi.sql` file in your database to ensure you have the tables needed for the PMI

 ### Config file changes
-``PoliceVehicles`` - Set these to the spawn names and names of the vehicles your officers will use.

 ``enableOxmysql`` - Set to `true` if you are using oxmysql instead of ghmattimysql